 Hampton by Hilton Alcobendas is part of Hilton CleanStay, Hilton’s industry-leading program of cleanliness and disinfection in Hilton properties across the world.
 Developed in collaboration with RB, maker of Lysol and Dettol, and Mayo Clinic, Hilton CleanStay allows guests to enjoy an even cleaner and safer stay, providing peace-of-mind from check-in to check-out.
 New standards include a Hilton CleanStay Room Seal to indicate that a room has not been accessed since being thoroughly cleaned and disinfected, increased frequency of cleaning of all public areas, and flexible housekeeping options.
 Guests can also enjoy contactless check-in via Digital Key, which is available through the award-winning Hilton Honors app and allows guests to access their guestroom and other areas of the hotel using their smartphone – minimizing physical contact where possible.

 In the words of Guillermo Pérez Palacios, General Manager of Panoram Hotel Management: “This opening represents a further step in the development of Panoram as a benchmark multi-brand management company in Spain.
 We want to thank Hilton for trusting us to open the first Hampton by Hilton hotel in Spain and also the city of Alcobendas for having welcomed this project with open arms.
-We are fully confident that the hotel will be a point of reference in the area and will respond to that vocation that a hotel should have: to satisfy the needs of all guests, ”adds Pérez Palacios.
+We are fully confident that the hotel will be a point of reference in the area and will respond to that vocation that a hotel should have: to satisfy the needs of all guests. ”

-The vice mayor of Alcobendas, Miguel Ángel Arranz Molins, cohas assured that the city “has an interesting new asset that will help boost business and tourism not only in Alcobendas but also in the Community of Madrid.
+Miguel Ángel Arranz Molins, Vice Mayor of Alcobendas, has assured that the city “has an interesting new asset that will help boost business and tourism not only in Alcobendas but also in the Community of Madrid.
 Compliance with health security measures thanks to the experience of both companies is a necessary support for citizens at this time.
 From the City Council, we have and will put at our disposal all the will for dialogue and cooperation with the development of employment and economic activity in our town ”.

-Carlos Miró, Managing Director - Development Spain and Portugal says: “We’re thrilled to be working with Panoram to open our first Hampton by Hilton hotel in Spain.
+Carlos Miró, Managing Director - Development, Spain and Portugal, Hilton said: “We’re thrilled to be working with Panoram to open our first Hampton by Hilton hotel in Spain.
 Hampton by Hilton Alcobenas Madrid is an important addition to our portfolio and joins more than 2,500 Hampton by Hilton properties in destinations around the world.”

 Hilton Honors

+Hampton by Hilton Alcobendas is also part of Hilton Honors, the award-winning guest-loyalty program for Hilton's 18 distinct hotel brands.
+Members who book directly have access to instant benefits, including a flexible payment slider that allows members to choose nearly any combination of Points and money to book a stay, an exclusive member discount, free standard Wi-Fi and the Hilton Honors mobile app.
+Book direct at Hilton.com, through the Hilton Honors app or other official Hilton channels for more perks and a price match guarantee.

+Registered Hilton Honors members will earn double Hilton Honors Bonus Points per stay from now until 31st December 2020 as well as double night credits.
+Double Bonus Points means members will receive a bonus equal to the number of Base Points earned during a stay.
+Double night credit means one additional, tier qualifying night credit will be awarded for each night stayed in the promotion period.
+For more information on the Hilton Honors Double Rewards Bonus Promotion, visit HiltonHonors.com.

-For more information or to make reservations, please visit Hampton by Hilton Alcobendas or call .
+For more information or to make reservations, please visit Hampton by Hilton Alcobendas Madrid or call +34 911 08 00 10.
 Read more about Hampton by Hilton at www.hampton.com and newsroom.hilton.com/hampton.

 -- ENDS –